 When Children Become Authors: Making Class Books in Preschool and Kindergarten Classrooms (2 hours)

-AUDIENCE: All teachers of 3’s–Kindergarten
+AUDIENCE: Teachers of 3’s–Kindergarten

 Find out how books can come alive in your own preschool classroom with a little bit of creativity and planning.
 During this workshop, you will see ideas for many different types of class books to make with young children and be able to make a big book to take back into your own classroom.

-Workshops that Work Across the Curriculum
+- Workshops that Work Across the Curriculum

 Building Blocks of Building Blocks (2 hours)